manny-uncharted/Synthik/README.md

 ### **One-Click Training Pipelines**

-- When you initiate model training, FilCDN streams the encrypted dataset (with validated on-chain licenses), decrypts at the edge, and pipes it directly into Hugging Face, Google Vertex AI or AWS SageMaker for fine-tuning—no manual ETL required.
+- When you initiate model training, **FilCDN** streams the encrypted dataset (with validated on-chain licenses), decrypts at the edge, and pipes it directly into Hugging Face, Google Vertex AI or AWS SageMaker for fine-tuning—no manual ETL required.

 - All accompanying training scripts, configuration files and runtime metadata are likewise logged and stored on Filecoin via the Synapse SDK for full reproducibility and auditability.

-### **Streamlined UX for Non-Crypto Users with Privy**
+### **Streamlined UX for Non-Crypto Users with [Privy](https://www.privy.io/)**

--  While powered by Filecoin, our interface feels familiar to traditional SaaS users.
-Sign in with Google, Twitter, GitHub, or email—no wallet setup required.
+-  While powered by **Filecoin**, our interface feels familiar to traditional SaaS users.
+Sign in with Google, Twitter, Passkeys, or email—no wallet setup required.
 The platform abstracts away crypto complexity while maintaining full decentralization benefits under the hood.